Morozzzko/Morozzzko.github.io/_drafts/2019-11-16-making-the-most-of-your-result-objects.html.md

 end
 ```

-Sure, this will give us a _comprehensive_ coverage for the exceptions, but it has multiple downsides:
+This trick will give us a _comprehensive_ coverage for the exceptions, but it has multiple downsides:

 1. The code never runs, so we have to work around our test coverage
 2. The logic becomes harder to understand, as we need to explain why we have a branch of code that _should never execute_